 Wrong.
 Reason why?
 Alan Ladd.
 Ladd, with his Beverley Hills tan and coiffed locks, just doesn’t cut it as a gritty Westerner, as he was to prove three years later by being fatally miscast as Shane.
 Here, duded up in Two-Gun Tex rig and with his Stetson pushed back on his head to show his slicked blond hair, he just does not convince.
 He never did.
 Western heroes are not suave and silky smooth.
 I’m sure he was a nice fellow and I don’t want to be unkind.
 Doubtless he was excellent in non-Westerns.
 But, sorry, he lets this movie down.

 Where he is good, however, is in the emotional relationships.
-A gunslinger, outlaw and conman, Choya (Ladd) becomes increasingly uncomfortable living the lie.
+An unconvincing gunslinger and outlaw, Choya (Ladd) becomes increasingly uncomfortable living the lie.
 He is benefiting from the parental love and trust that he himself obviously never had, but to which, now, he is not entitled.
 "All my life, I've been a snake,” he says.
 “I've lived by my wits.
 I've gotten what I've wanted any way I wanted it.
 Just lately I've been wondering just for once if I couldn't do something straight, do something a little decent."
 Ladd is extremely subtle in these scenes and as Choya’s despicable conduct looks as though it will make him inherit the whole huge ranch, his emotional struggle is palpable and very well played.